autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 To learn how to add your own custom models to the set that AutoGluon trains, tunes, and ensembles, review :ref:`sec_tabularcustommodel`.

+### How can I reproduce the results of model XYZ without using AutoGluon?

+Exactly reproducing the results of AutoGluon models without using AutoGluon is extremely challenging.
+(Ex: Trying to replicate the results of AutoGluon's LightGBM without depending on AutoGluon) AutoGluon uses a variety of techniques not present in the model frameworks it builds upon such as data preprocessing, edge case handling, custom early stopping, and custom architectures.
+These are all used to enhance the performance and simplify usage beyond what exists in the original model framework (such as LightGBM, XGBoost, FastAI, etc.).
+This is a core benefit of AutoML frameworks and is inherently complicated to replicate (you would have to reimplement much of what AutoGluon does behind the scenes).
+If you still wish to try to replicate results, you must dive into the source code for a given model without guidance from the AutoGluon devs.

 ### How can I add my own custom data preprocessing or feature engineering?